Cellist Yo-Yo Ma performs at St. Sabina Church on South Side

 "Just as much as the audience lights up, I think all the musicians feel that way as well," said Roslyn Green, of the Civic Orchestra.

-Proceeds from the concert benefit St. Sabina's Strong Futures program, helps young men them find jobs.
+Proceeds from the concert benefit St. Sabina's Strong Futures program, which helps young men find jobs.